Energy-dispersive X-ray spectroscopy: Technological variants

-Accuracy of EDS
+Accuracy

 EDS can be used to determine which chemical elements are present in a sample, and can be used to estimate their relative abundance.
 EDS also helps to measure multi-layer coating thickness of metallic coatings and analysis of various alloys.
 The accuracy of this quantitative analysis of sample composition is affected by various factors.
 Many elements will have overlapping X-ray emission peaks (e.g., Ti Kβ and V Kα, Mn Kβ and Fe Kα).
 The accuracy of the measured composition is also affected by the nature of the sample.
 X-rays are generated by any atom in the sample that is sufficiently excited by the incoming beam.
 These X-rays are emitted in all directions (isotropically), and so they may not all escape the sample.
 The likelihood of an X-ray escaping the specimen, and thus being available to detect and measure, depends on the energy of the X-ray and the composition, amount, and density of material it has to pass through to reach the detector.
 Because of this X-ray absorption effect and similar effects, accurate estimation of the sample composition from the measured X-ray emission spectrum requires the application of quantitative correction procedures, which are sometimes referred to as matrix corrections.